kushkansara02/shopify-backend-challenge-fall-2022/README.md

 NOTE: In this repository, the database connection URLs are hardcoded.
 I would not do this in a production environment.
 This is to allow easier evaluation, and to be able to easily run the code from Replit.
 Replit doesn't support .env files, but in a production environment, these values would likely be stored as environment variables instead.

-# Setup
+# Running the App

 ## Local

 1. `git clone` this repository
 2. Make sure `npm` is installed in your machine.
 3. Run `npm install` to install dependencies required for the application.
-4. Run `export proto=http` in shell.
-5. Run `npm run start` to start the application
+4. Run `npm run start:local` to start the application
-6. After running `npm run start`, you will see console output along the lines of `Application is running on: http://[hostname]:port`.
+5. After running `npm run start`, you will see console output along the lines of `Application is running on: http://[hostname]:port`.
 Open that URL in your browser to access the web app.

 ## Replit

 1. Run `npm install` to install dependencies required for the application.
-2. Run `export proto=https` in shell.
-3. Run `npm run start` to start the application
+2. Run `npm run start` to start the application
-4. After running `npm run start`, replit will automatically open a window with the web application running.
+3. After running `npm run start`, replit will automatically open a window with the web application running.

 # Usage